 When they ring the call button, text, or otherwise indicate they’re ready for you, quietly enter the room and, if they normally live in the dark, ask them to put an eye mask on so you can turn on the light.
 If possible, try not to talk throughout the clean-up process.

-Pull the top (vertical) pad away from them without moving the bottom pad, while folding up the waste.
+Carefully pull the top, vertical pad away out from under them without moving the bottom pad, and fold it up with the waste.
 Don’t open the pad to look at it.
 (The more you expose the waste to the air, the stronger the odor in the room will be, and it won’t leave as quickly.)
-Place the folded pad into the bucket.
+Place the folded pad with the waste into the bucket.

-When you have ensured that not one spec of waste is hiding in their anus (because an itchy butt will be horrible for both of you later), you are done.
+When you have ensured that not one spec of waste is hiding (itchy butt would be horrible later), you are done.
 If there is a little blood, or if you can’t seem to get them thoroughly clean, soak some toilet paper with a little witch hazel and hold it in there for a few seconds to soak the area well with the mild antiseptic.
 It could potentially sting them, but if it’s necessary, please do it.

 Apply a small amount of barrier cream (Desitin, for example) if there is irritation.
 Make sure it’s a very thin, light application, so that they don’t feel the cream.

-Take the bucket to your bathroom and use the small garbage bag inside-out to pick up all of the dirty wipes and toilet paper.
+Take the bucket to your bathroom.
+Turn the small garbage bag inside-out to pick up all of the dirty wipes and toilet paper.
 Do NOT put wipes in the toilet.
-(I also don’t put the toilet paper in because sometimes it’s difficult to tell them apart.)
-Carefully dump the waste out of the first pad into the toilet.
-If it’s become compacted in the pad, it may clog, so let it soak before flushing.
+Carefully dump the waste out of the pad into the toilet.
 Place the pads into the bag, knot it tight, and discard with your trash.
 Even a small amount of human waste will attract flies, so it’s best to remove the knotted bag to outside your home as soon as you’re done.

 Use a low-scent anti bacterial cleaner to clean the bucket thoroughly, even if you didn’t get any waste on it.
 And you’re done.